newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Does Child Support Cover in New Mexico?

-Apart from the basics such as the child’s clothing, feeding, and so on, the New Mexico child support laws also comprises an “additional expenses” factor in its worksheets.
+Apart from the basics, such as the child’s clothing, feeding, and so on, the New Mexico child support laws also include an “additional expenses” factor in their worksheets.
 The following are the generally accepted payments considered as additional expenses:

 • Regular psychological counseling for the child